top of page

 • The design of multicolor panels and cytometric data analysis

-• Training users in conventional and spectral cytometry, the use of cytometers, and data analysis (supervised or unsupervised)
+• Training users in conventional and spectral cytometry, the use of cytometers,

 The cytometry platform is open to all research institutes and private companies.